codelit-io/codelit-demo-app/docs/ONBOARDING.md

 ```

-## Feature Component Example ✨
+## 🙋‍♀️Feature Component Example 🙋‍♀️

-See `ExampleFeature` as an example component template, it contains parent container and child component
+See `ExampleFeature` as an example component template, it contains parent container and child component and everything you need to master this coe base

 ## ✨Firebase ✨